Dominik Ťapaj

 Dominik Ťapaj (born 10 May 2004) is a Slovak professional footballer who plays for Ružomberok as a goalkeeper.

 Club career

-MFK Ružomberok

 Ťapaj made his Fortuna Liga debut for Ružomberok against MFK Zemplín Michalovce at Štadión pod Čebraťom on 21 May 2022, he kept a clean sheet in the match.
+He played his second game for Ružomberok in a 2:0 win against Spartak Trnava, aged only 18 years old.

+International career

+Ťapaj made his international debut for the Slovakia U21 team on 11 June 2024, against Moldova U21.
+Slovakia lost the game 1:0.